An Efficient Heuristic for Betweenness-Ordering: Experimental Results

-In next section, we will discuss the betweenness estimation and ordering results achieved for considered synthetic networks and a number of real world networks.
+In next section, we will discuss the betweenness estimation and betweenness-ordering results achieved for the considered synthetic networks and some of the real-world networks.

-\subsection{Average error and Efficiency in Graphs}
+\subsection{Average Error and Efficiency in Graphs}

-Here, we discuss and compare the results achieved by our (BOLT) and other algorithms that are mentioned in section \ref{comalg} on considered synthetic networks and several real world networks.
-The tables are provided in the appendix as supplementary material.
+Here, we discuss and compare the results obtained by BOLT and other competitive algorithms that are mentioned in section \ref{comalg} on considered synthetic networks and several real-world networks.

-\subsubsection{Average error and Efficiency in synthetic graphs}
+\subsubsection{Average Error and Efficiency in Synthetic Graphs}

 In this section, we analyze the results over synthetic graphs mentioned in section \ref{syn_n}.
-The average of average error is 88.138, 58.063, 67.719, \textbf{12.564}, and 86.548 percentage by BP/B, LS, MC, \textbf{Our}, and 2-BC respectively.
-The average of average efficiency is 78.913, 81.666, 79.455, \textbf{94.684}, and 87.383 percentage by BP/B, LS, MC, \textbf{Our}, and 2-BC respectively.
-It is easy to observe that our algorithm outperforms all mentioned sampling based algorithms for both, estimation and ordering by a huge margin.
-2-BC algorithm performs better for ordering but not for estimation in very dense graph.
+The average of average error is 88.138, 58.063, 67.719, \textbf{12.564}, and 86.548 percentage and the standard deviation in the mean error is 17.235, 16.894, 19.243, \textbf{8.399}, 20.646 by BP/B, LS, MC, \textbf{BOLT}, and 2-BC respectively.
+The average of average efficiency is 78.913, 81.666, 79.455, \textbf{94.684}, and 87.383 percentage and the standard deviation in the average efficiency is 7.499, 7.669, 7.945, \textbf{2.046}, 10.344 by BP/B, LS, MC, \textbf{BOLT}, and 2-BC respectively.
+It is easy to observe that BOLT outperforms all mentioned sampling-based algorithms for both, estimation and ordering by a huge margin.
+The standard deviation in the performance (average error and efficiency) of BOLT is comparatively smaller than other algorithms.
+It shows that BOLT's performance is consistent.
+The 2-BC algorithm performs better for ordering, but not for estimation in very dense graph.
 It is because of very small average distance between nodes.
-But it should be noted that 2-BC takes several folds more time that our algorithm.
-In moderately dense or sparse, our algorithm even outperforms 2-BC with a big margin.
+But, it should be noted that 2-BC takes several folds more time that BOLT.
+In moderately denser or sparser graphs, BOLT even outperforms 2-BC by a significant margin.
 Our model performs relatively better in dense graphs than in sparse graphs.

+The results are summarized in Table \ref{r-tab1}.
+The first column in the table consists label of the network instance.
+The next five columns in Table \ref{r-tab1} are the estimation performance, average error in estimating betweenness, by various algorithms.
+The last five columns are the ordering performance results, average efficiency in ordering two nodes based on betweenness score, by different algorithms.

-\subsubsection{Average error and Efficiency in real-world graphs}
+\subsubsection{Average Error and Efficiency in Real-world Graphs}